The Great Controversy (book): The 1911 edition

 In addition, Willie White, Ellen's son and agent, following Ellen's desires, sought helpful suggestions from others.
 He reported:

 "We took counsel with the men of the Publishing Department, with State canvassing agents, and with members of the publishing committees, not only in Washington, D.C., but in California, and I asked them to kindly call our attention to any passages that needed to be considered in connection with the resetting of the book."

 Suggestions from around the world were received.
-These were blended into a group of points to study, first by Ellen's staff and finally by Ellen herself.
-While Ellen delegated the details of the work to members of her experienced office staff, she carried the responsibility for changes in the text.
+These were blended into a group of points to study, first by White's staff and finally by White herself.
+While she delegated the details of the work to members of her experienced office staff, she carried the responsibility for changes in the text.
 She was ultimate judge and final reviewer of the manuscript.

-When the type was set and proof sheets were available from the publishers, a marked set, showing clearly both the old reading and the new, was submitted to Ellen for careful reading and approval.
+When the type was set and proof sheets were available from the publishers, a marked set, showing clearly both the old reading and the new, was submitted to White for careful reading and approval.
 By early July 1911, the book was in the binderies of Pacific Press and the Review and Herald.

 In a letter to A. G. Daniells, White wrote in August 1910, shortly before the 1911 edition was published:

 "Message after message has come to me from the Lord concerning—the dangers surrounding you and Elder Prescott.
 I have seen that Satan would have been greatly pleased to see Elders Prescott and Daniells undertake the work of a general overhauling of our books that have done a good work in the field for years."

 Other publishers

 In addition to the major Adventist publishing houses, the book has also been printed and distributed by various independent initiatives.
 Remnant Publications sent more than 350,000 copies of the book to residents of Charlotte, North Carolina in 2014, after having already sent a million books to people in Manhattan and over 300,000 to people in Washington, D.C.

+In 2024 they also sent out thousands of copies to households in Kansas City, Missouri.